 Why is Regular Vet Care Important?

 Healthy adult dogs will require annual veterinary visits for vaccines and routine checkups.
-If your dog is diagnosed with any significant health conditions, seeing a vet more often than once a year is sometimes necessary.
+If your dog is diagnosed with significant health conditions, seeing a vet more often than once a year is sometimes necessary.

 The relatively few serious health issues that miniature Rotties have will likely respond to treatment when administered sooner.
 When your dog sees a vet regularly, they will have a good assessment of your dog’s overall health.